10 Best Backpacking Tents Reviewed

 When we looked at ease of use, we examined user reviews to find out if people had any issues setting up or breaking down.
 Most of the options on this list are super simple to set up.
 Many feature minimal poles.
 That makes pitching a much easier task.
 It also means there’s less to carry.
 Some are even freestanding, so they don’t require the user to drive stakes in the ground to anchor them down.
-We also have pop-ups which are historically the simplest in terms of setup.
+We also have pop-ups which will always be the simplest option in terms of setup.

 A product that’s meant for the outdoors should be able to handle exposure to the elements.
-The ones we went with are all made of sturdy, weather-resistant materials.
+The ones that made our list are all made of sturdy, weather-resistant materials.
 The majority feature extensive waterproofing and have strong support poles.

 We also looked at any other features offered.
 When making your choice, it’s not necessary to have windows or lantern hooks, but these are nice bonus features.
 While many of our picks sport the bare minimum regarding features in order to save weight, there are a few options with extra components that some might appreciate.
 Please think about extra features that might be important to you, and be sure to get a tent that comes with them.

 You can’t just make a purchase like this based on price tag and weight.
 It has to meet your needs.
 How many people will be sleeping in there?
 Make sure to buy an appropriately sized model.
 Backpacking models tend to provide the minimum space required to sleep, so if you prefer a roomier fit, opt for something a bit bigger, but remember, bigger means more weight to carry.
 If you have a lot of gear, but you’re solo, make sure you can reasonably manage all of the gear you might have to carry.
 Taller users should verify that they can fit inside.
 Users over 6-feet may find some models a bit cramped.

 Tents typically come in 2 categories when it comes to weather resistance and rating: 3-season and 4-season.
 Not all tents are four-season ready.
 Most are 3-season ready, including the majority of options on our list.
 3-season models offer protection from the elements, are waterproof, and provide plenty of ventilation for when the temperatures skyrocket.
 4-season options provide even more protection from outside conditions but are often more expensive and a bit heavier.
 We only recommend buying a 4-season if it truly will be for winter use.

 3-season models are a good choice for most backpackers or campers.
 They can handle wind, colder weather, and are made of waterproof materials.
 Most are also able to handle exposure to snow as well.
 They tend to work out well if you’ll be setting up during the late fall months when there may be a chance of snow or blustery weather.
 4-season models are made for extreme conditions.
 You probably don’t need this type unless you’re heading out to camp in a snowstorm.